AlecGoncharow/zeus-rs/README.md

 #### Windows x86_64:
 * Currently requires nightly toolchain.
+* May not compile due to `wgpu` switch to `wgpu-hal` and this project's usage of push constants, unverified.

 # Running
-This repo contains 2 binaries currently, `game` and `server`, this is likely to change.
+This repo contains 2 binaries currently, `game-client` and `server`, this is likely to change.
 The game will work without the server for now, the server only acts as a sort of entiity orchestrator at the moment.

 ### Game
-`cargo run --bin game --release`
+`cargo run --bin game-client --release`

 ### Server
 `cargo run --bin server --release`